-- To you, someone you name ("designate"), or someone who has the legal right to act for you (your personal representative) - To the Secretary of the Department of Health and Human Services, if necessary, to make sure your privacy is protected - Where required by law
+- You, to someone you name ("designate"), or someone who has the legal right to act for you (your personal representative) - The Secretary of the Department of Health and Human Services, if necessary - Anyone else that the law requires to have it

-Medicare has the right to use and give out your personal medical information to pay for your health care and to operate the Medicare Program.
-Examples include:
+We have the right to use and provide your information to pay for your health care and to operate Medicare.
+For example:

-- Companies that pay bills for Medicare use your personal medical information to pay or deny your claims, to collect your premiums, to share your payment information with your other insurer(s), or to prepare your "Medicare Summary Notice." - Medicare may use your personal medical information to make sure you and other people with Medicare get quality health care, to provide customer service to you, to resolve any complaints you have, or to contact you about research studies.
+- Medicare Administrative Contractors use your information to pay or deny your claims, collect your premiums, share your benefit payment with your other insurer(s), or prepare your "Medicare Summary Notice." - We may use your information to provide you with customer services, resolve complaints you have, contact you about research studies, and make sure you get quality care.

-Medicare may use or give out your personal medical information for these purposes under limited circumstances:
+We may use or share your information under these limited circumstances:

-- Where allowed by federal law to state and other federal agencies that need Medicare data for their program operations (like to make sure Medicare is making proper payments or to coordinate benefits between programs) - To your health care providers so they know what other treatments you've gotten and to coordinate your care (for example, for programs to ensure the delivery of quality health care) - For public health activities (like reporting disease outbreaks) - For government health care oversight activities (like fraud and abuse investigations) - For judicial and administrative proceedings (like in response to a court order) - For law enforcement purposes (like providing limited information to locate a missing person) - For research studies, including surveys, that meet all privacy law requirements (like research related to the prevention of disease or disability) - To avoid a serious and imminent threat to health or safety - To contact you about new or changed coverage under Medicare

-To create a collection of information that can no longer be traced back to you
+- To State and other Federal agencies that have the legal right to get Medicare data (like to make sure Medicare is making proper payments and to help Federal/State Medicaid programs) - For public health activities (like reporting disease outbreaks) - For government health care oversight activities (like investigating fraud and abuse) - For judicial and administrative proceedings (like responding to a court order) - For law enforcement purposes (like providing limited information to find a missing person) - For research studies that meet all privacy law requirements (like research to prevent a disease or disability) - To avoid a serious and imminent threat to health or safety - To contact you about new or changed Medicare benefits - To create a collection of information that no one can trace to you